Foxboro Stadium: History

-The Boston Patriots played the 1969 season at Alumni Stadium at Boston College in Chestnut Hill, Massachusetts, and the 1970 season, their first in the NFL, at Harvard Stadium in Boston's Allston neighborhood.
+The then-Boston Patriots played the 1969 season at Alumni Stadium at Boston College in Chestnut Hill, Massachusetts, and the 1970 season, their first in the NFL, at Harvard Stadium in Boston's Allston neighborhood.

 The site was selected when the owners of Bay State Raceway donated the land, midway between Boston and Providence, Rhode Island.
-The general contractor who built the stadium was a Massachusetts-based company named J.F White Contracting Co.
+The general contractor who built the stadium was a Massachusetts-based company named J. F. White Contracting Co.

 Ground was broken in September 1970, and it cost $7.1 million, only $200,000 over budget.
 Even allowing for this modest cost overrun, it was still a bargain price for a major sports stadium even by 1970s standards.
-This was because the Patriots received no funding from the Commonwealth of Massachusetts or the town of Foxborough; indeed, it was one of the few major league stadiums of that era that was entirely privately funded.
+This was because the Patriots received no funding from the governments of either the Commonwealth of Massachusetts or the town of Foxborough; indeed, it was one of the few major league stadiums of that era that was entirely privately funded.

 Seating capacity

 Playing surface

 Like the majority of outdoor sports venues built in North America in the 1970s, Foxboro Stadium was designed for the use of an artificial turf playing surface.
 The original field was Poly-Turf, succeeded by AstroTurf.
 A natural grass field was installed before the start of the 1991 season.